freemindcore/django-easy-api/README.md

 -   Optimized development and production settings
 -   Registration via [django-allauth](https://github.com/pennersr/django-allauth)
 -   Comes with custom user model ready to go
--   Run tests with unittest or pytest
+-   Run tests with unittest or pytest: start with 100% coverage
 -   Default integration with [pre-commit](https://github.com/pre-commit/pre-commit) for identifying simple issues before submission to code review
 -   Configuration for [Celery](https://docs.celeryq.dev) and [Flower](https://github.com/mher/flower) (the latter in Docker setup only)
 -   Integration with [Sentry](https://sentry.io/welcome/) for error logging